bentomhall/nih-system/homebrewery/world/player-options.md

 #### Voice the Voiceless
 *Common (see text), 10 minutes, Debilitating (1, see text).
 Duration 10 minutes*

+Choose one of the following modes:
 **Animal.** You gain the ability to comprehend and verbally communicate with beasts for the duration.
 The knowledge and awareness of many beasts is limited by their intelligence, but at minimum, beasts can give you information about nearby locations and monsters, including whatever they can perceive or have perceived within the past day.
 You might be able to persuade a beast to perform a small favor for you, at the GM's discretion.
 **Plants.** You imbue plants within 30 feet of you with limited sentience and animation, giving them the ability to communicate with you and follow your simple commands.
 You can question plants about events in the incantation's area within the past day, gaining information about creatures that have passed, weather, and other circumstances.
 You can also turn difficult terrain caused by plant growth (such as thickets and undergrowth) into ordinary terrain that lasts for the duration.
 Or you can turn ordinary terrain where plants are present into difficult terrain that lasts for the duration, causing vines and branches to hinder pursuers, for example.
 Plants might be able to perform other tasks on your behalf, at the GM's discretion.
 The incantation doesn't enable plants to uproot themselves and move about, but they can freely move branches, tendrils, and stalks.

 If a plant creature is in the area, you can communicate with it as if you shared a common language, but you gain no magical ability to influence it.
 This incantation can cause the plants created by the entangle spell to release a restrained creature.
 **Corpse.** (requires level 5 and imposes Debilitating (1)): You grant the semblance of life and intelligence to a corpse of your choice within range, allowing it to answer the questions you pose.
 The corpse must still have a mouth and can't be undead.
 The incantation fails if the corpse was the target of this incantation within the last 10 days.

 Until the incantation ends, you can ask the corpse up to five questions.
 The corpse knows only what it knew in life, including the languages it knew.
 Answers are usually brief, cryptic, or repetitive, and the corpse is under no compulsion to offer a truthful answer if you are hostile to it or it recognizes you as an enemy.
 This incantation doesn't return the creature's soul to its body; it only animates the corpse and accesses the latent memories still present.
 Thus, the corpse can't learn new information, doesn't comprehend anything that has happened since it died, and can't speculate about future events.

 #### Water Breathing
 *Common, 10 minutes, Exclusive.
-Duration 24 hours* This incantation grants up to ten willing creatures you can see within range the ability to breathe underwater until the incantation ends.
+Duration 24 hours*
+This incantation grants up to ten willing creatures you can see within range the ability to breathe underwater until the incantation ends.
 Affected creatures also retain their normal mode of respiration.

 #### Water Walk